emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 Use of TLS-PSK is NOT RECOMMENDED.
 TEAP has not been designed to work with TLS-PSK, and no use-cases, security analyses, or implementations have been done.
-TLS-PSK may work (or not) with TEAP, depending on the status of a particular implementation, and it therefore not useful to deploy it.
+TLS-PSK may work (or not) with TEAP, depending on the status of a particular implementation, and it is therefore not useful to deploy it.

 The EAP server initiates the TEAP conversation with an EAP request